zentyal/zentyal/docs/en/user/groupware.rst

                    Javier Uruen <juruen@ebox-platform.com>

-Groupware, also known as collaborative software, is a set of applications integrating the work of different users in common projects.
+**Groupware**, also known as collaborative software, is a set of applications integrating the work of different users in common projects.
 Each user can connect to the system from various working stations on the local network or from anywhere in the world via the Internet.

-Some of the most important functions of groupware tools are:
+Some of the most important features of groupware tools are:

 * Communication between users: mail, chat rooms, etc.
 * Information sharing: shared calendars, task lists,